The un-conferences and open schools across South East Asia

 When the participants come into the venue, they can take a post-it and write down the skill or topic that they want to learn, teach or discuss.
 They stick this post-it on the designated wall or a table.
 Other participants will vote for the topics.

 At the end of the voting (give about 20 to 30 minutes at the start for posting topics, voting and mingling about), we will create a schedule for the open school.
 We assign a discussion leader(the person who posted that particular topic or ask someone to volunteer to lead the discussion).
 We assign a spot (a room or a corner) and a time slot (usually 30 minutes) for each discussion topic.

 Below is an example schedule

-10 to 10:30 AM: Voting and say hello to other participants 10:30 to 11:00 AM: How to take better photos with your phone (Corner A) Generation gap - understanding my younger siblings (Corner B) 11:00 to 11:30 AM: What are you reading these days (Corner A) How I learnt to speak Chinese in one year (Corner B) 11:30 AM to 12:00 PM How to live without a Facebook account (Corner A) How I travelled and lived in India for a year (Corner B)
+10 to 10:30 AM: Voting and say hello to other participants 10:30 to 11:00 AM: How to take better photos with your phone (Corner A) Generation gap - understanding my younger siblings (Corner B) 11:00 to 11:30 AM: What are you reading these days (Corner A) How I learnt to speak Chinese in one year (Corner B) 11:30 AM to 12:00 PM How to live without a Facebook account (Corner A) How I travelled and lived in Indonesia for a year (Corner B)

 (How to spot fake news, from Phnom Penh)

 Some topics that we discussed at various open schools

 Just a small sample of topics discussed at an un-conference recently

 - How to find trustworthy information online?
 How not to get scammed?